logo

 How is shoulder instability diagnosed?

-Dr. Dunn examines your shoulder joint and upper back, looking for redness, bruising, and swelling.
+The team examines your shoulder joint and upper back, looking for redness, bruising, and swelling.
 He gently presses on your shoulder to identify sensitive spots and assesses your shoulder joint’s strength and range of motion.

 How is shoulder instability treated?